 There is a $1000 processing fee for each position you wish to fill with a temporary foreign worker.
 Some exemptions are available.
 Your business will need to provide documentation that your business and job offer are legitimate.
-In order to acquire an LMIA for a high-wage earner position, you must produce a Transition Plan, which explains how your business plans to recruit, retrain, or train Canadians or permanent residents to fill job positions in order to decrease the use of foreign workers.
+To get an LMIA for a high-wage earner position, you must produce a Transition Plan, which explains how your business plans to recruit, retrain, or train Canadians or permanent residents to fill job positions to decrease the use of foreign workers.
 Before applying for an LMIA, you must attempt to recruit Canadians and permanent residents through 3 different recruitment activities, one of which must be the Government of Canada’s Job Bank.
 One of the remaining two recruitment activities must be available nationally.
 Wages must be comparable to the median wage in other similar positions in Canada.

 Low-Wage Earner Positions